Helpdesk Training Article

 If you arrive late, you may not be allowed to take the exam.

-6. Suspected malpractice and cheating
+6. Suspected malpractice

 7. Results